 Medellin is a city of contrasts.
 Nothing could be more different from La Minorista, than the Santafe Mall, a luxurious and upscale shopping destination located near the Golden Mile — Medellin’s most upscale strip of real estate.

-The popularity of malls here can also be attributed to the insecurity, as it is one of the few places you can go and be at ease against violence, robbery, theft, etc. It is a place where families go for the entire day, a place where the kids play, shopping is done (sometimes, mostly it is just to be), entertainment is had, and good food is eaten.
+The popularity of malls here can also be attributed to the insecurity, as it is one of the few places where locals can go and let their guard down against violence, robbery, theft, etc. It is a place where families go for the entire day, a place where the kids play, shopping is done (sometimes, mostly it is just to be), entertainment is had, and good food is eaten.

-As I said, I wouldn’t normally recommend a mall, but going will give you an important insight into everything that locals have had to endure as a result of drug violence and rebel activity.
+As I said, I wouldn’t normally recommend a mall in a travel guide, but going will give you an important insight into everything that locals have had to endure as a result of drug violence and rebel activity.

 Santafe is a massive complex with hundreds of stores and is among the most impressive malls I’ve ever seen.
 Incredibly, the central courtyard actually has a retractable roof for those sunny days in the City of Eternal Spring.